nuclear-bean/prime-spiral/README.md

 ### Usage

-explore spiral/src/main/java/spirals/ulam/examples for examples of how to generate spirals.
+explore `spiral/src/main/java/spirals/ulam/examples` for examples on how to generate spirals.

 ### Examples